 7. Magic mushrooms may give users trippy experiences by creating a hyperconnected brain.
 The active ingredient in the psychedelic drug, psilocybin, seems to completely disrupt the normal communication networks in the brain, by connecting "brain regions that don't normally talk together."

 8. The most prolific mathematician named Paul Erdos of the 20th century used amphetamines to fuel 20-hour number benders.
 When a friend bet him $500 that he couldn't quit for a month, he won, but complained: "You've set mathematics back a month".

 9. Aldous Huxley, the famous writer of 'Brave New World' asked for LSD on his deathbed, to which his wife complied.
 He died hallucinating.

 10. The Stoned Ape Theory, which is a controversial theory from Terence McKenna (American ethnobotanist) states that a lot of our advanced human evolution came as a result of the ingestion of psilocybin mushrooms, also known as magic mushrooms by our primate ancestors.

 11Scythian tribal chiefs

-Excavations of a kurgan in Russia in 2013 revealed that Scythian tribal chiefs used gold bongs 2400 years ago to smoke cannabis and opium.
+Excavations of a kurgan (burial chamber) in Russia in 2013 revealed that Scythian tribal chiefs used bongs made out of gold 2400 years ago to smoke cannabis and opium.

 12. Taking magic mushrooms, just once, can permanently change a person's personality, even as an adult.